ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 Tanstack allows limited support of data modeling where there is both grouping and parent-child row relationships.
 Essentially, when there is grouping present, only rows at the top-level of a hierarchical set of data will be grouped.
 Child rows will continue to be shown under their parent row rather than being grouped based on their own data.

 I see no reason to explicitly disable this behavior.
 One behavior we will need to ensure, however, is that the count value we display in the group row, is _only_ the number of immediate children in the group row.
-It would be odd for the number to change just because a row was expanded (such as in the lazy loading case).
+It would be odd for the number to change just because a row was expanded (such as in the delayed loading case).

 #### Managing expanded state

 Currently, the `Table` defaults to expanding all rows by setting its Tanstack expanded state to the singleton `true`.
 This means that all group rows will be expanded by default.
 The Nimble `Table` also provides an implementation of `getIsRowExpanded` which is consumed by `TanStack` that will ultimately result in the per-row state of whether the row is expanded.
-It is in this implementation, where even if the Tanstack state is set to `true`, we can mark all parent rows, by default, as collapsed, which is required for the lazy-loading scenario.
+It is in this implementation, where even if the Tanstack state is set to `true`, we can mark all parent rows, by default, as collapsed, which is required for the delayed loading scenario.

 This is achievable because the Nimble `Table` currently tracks when particular rows are collapsed by their row id, which both group and parent rows have.
 When the Tanstack state has the singleton value of `true` we know we are in a default expand/collapsed state (meaning the user hasn't interactively changed anything), as otherwise it will be a set of id values matched with a boolean state.
 This will allow us to implement a behavior in `getIsRowExpanded` that will denote group rows as expanded, but parent rows as collapsed, specifically when the TanStack expanded state is set to `true`.